Alberta Stock Exchange

 The Alberta Stock Exchange (ASE) was a stock exchange based in Calgary, Alberta, established in 1913.
 It featured mostly mining, resource exploration, and oil sands stocks.
 The ASE was the original listing exchange for Bre-X, one of the biggest corporate frauds in Canadian history.

-On November 29, 1999, the ASE was merged into the Canadian Venture Exchange (CDNX), along with the Vancouver Stock Exchange (VSE) and the minor-cap stocks from the Bourse de Montréal (MSE).
+On November 29, 1999, the ASE was merged into the Canadian Venture Exchange (CDNX), along with the Vancouver Stock Exchange (VSE) and later the Winnipeg Stock Exchange and the minor-cap stocks from the Bourse de Montréal (MSE).
 The corporate headquarters of the new CDNX remained in Calgary.